Inside Chris Hughes’s campaign to break up Facebook, the tech ‘monopoly’ he helped create

 Facebook’s Vice President for Global Affairs and Communications, Nick Clegg, responded to the oped by writing his own several days later arguing that Facebook should not be dismantled.
 “What matters is not our size but rather the rights and interests of consumers, and our accountability to the governments and legislators who oversee commerce and communications.”

 Soon after, Hughes was contacted by two prominent antitrust scholars, Scott Hemphill of New York University Law School and Tim Wu of Columbia Law School.
-The two academics and longtime collaborators had been developing an argument for breaking up Facebook.
+The two academics and longtime collaborators had been developing an argument for breaking up Facebook in the form of the slide presentation.
 To them, the purchase of Instagram and WhatsApp represented a “plain vanilla violation of antitrust law, just low-hanging fruit,” Wu said in an interview.
 They began to pitch lawmakers and regulators together.

 After House lawmakers embarked on their sweeping antitrust investigation of Facebook and its fellow tech giants in June, one of the first people they consulted was Hughes, said Rep. David Cicilline (D-R.I.), the panel’s chairman.
 Hughes quietly paid a visit to members of the House’s top competition-focused panel earlier this month, meeting with lawmakers and their staff to pitch many of the issues he raised in his op-ed.